prebid/Prebid.js/PR_REVIEW.md

 Follow steps above for general review process.
 In addition:
 - The RTD Provider must include a `providerRtdProvider.md` file.
 This file must have example parameters and document a sense of what to expect: what should change in the bidrequest, or what targeting data should be added?
 - Try running the new sub-module and confirm the provided test parameters.
-- Make sure the sub-module is "phoning home" as early as possible, but not more often than needed.
+- Make sure the sub-module is making HTTP requests as early as possible, but not more often than needed.
 - Consider whether the kind of data the module is obtaining could have privacy implications.
 If so, make sure they're utilizing the `consent` data passed to them.
+- make sure there's a docs pull request

 ## Ticket Coordinator